 You can derive continual joy from a beautiful home, and modernizing your kitchen, bathroom or whole house in Northern Virginia may be one of the top priorities of your upcoming remodel.
 However, you don’t want to sacrifice function or safety for the sake of form.
 As you’re renovating, give proper attention to securing your foundation, making sure the subfloor is sound, removing hazardous materials, and/or updating your plumbing and electrical systems.
 Also, think about the demands of your daily life.
 Granite or marble may look nice in your kitchen, but do you have time to make sure it’s properly maintained?
 Will young children scuff up an elegant hardwood floor?
+Is an in-law suite appropriate aesthetically for your living space?
 Are all household members accommodated by your design choices?
 You have to live in your home day in and day out, and you want to be able to do so comfortably and conveniently.

 No matter how excited you are to upgrade your home in the D.C. metro area, it takes time, and you may be without access to key areas—such as your kitchen or master bathroom—for several weeks.
 There also will be an influx of noise and debris around your house.
 Fortunately, you can prepare yourself for these disruptions and less-than-optimal circumstances.
 Talk to your contractor about setting up a temporary kitchen.
 Plan a short vacation to get refreshed partway through your project.
 Set up safe zones for children and pets.
 Talk to your friends and family members about doing a couple meals at their homes.
 The more preparation you do, the smoother and more stress-free your renovation will be.